-Full TitleA Phase 1/2, Open-Label, Safety, Tolerability, Pharmacokinetics, and Anti-tumor Activity Study of Repotrectinib in Pediatric and Young Adult Subjects with Advanced or Metastatic Malignancies Harboring ALK, ROS1, or NTRK1-3 Alterations
+Full TitleA Phase 1/2, Open-label, Safety, Tolerability, Pharmacokinetics, and Anti-tumor Activity Study of Repotrectinib in Pediatric and Young Adult Subjects with Advanced or Metastatic Malignancies Harboring ALK, ROS1, or NTRK1-3 Alterations (CARE)

 The purpose of the phase I part of this study is to find the highest dose of the investigational drug repotrectinib that can be given in children with locally advanced or metastatic cancers containing altered versions of the ALK, ROS1, or NTRK1-3 proteins.
 The phase II part of the study will see how effective repotrectinib is in children and young adults with cancers containing these altered proteins.